Teenage Therapy in Colorado Springs

 2) When should a teenager see a therapist?

-There are many different reasons why a teenager might benefit from seeing a therapist.
+There are many different reasons why a teenager might benefit from seeing a therapist in Colorado Springs.
 Some common reasons include:

 Struggling with mental health issues such as anxiety, depression, or eating disorders